Crosley Engine Family Tree - The Later Years

 Italian Job

 Jack Reuter's twin cam Bandini.
-Bandini made the head, cylinder block with it's sleeves.
-They have Weber carbs and Marrelli distributors.
+Weber carbs and Marrelli distributors.

 Fageol - flat 8, not clear how many were made, parts show up from time to time.
 It was reported that this was the experimental model.
 Anyone have a Flat 8?
 How about pictures of the production model?